EuroLeague awards: Alexander Gomelsky EuroLeague Coach of the Year

 The Alexander Gomelsky EuroLeague Coach of the Year award is given to the best head coach of the season, who wins the Alexander Gomelsky Trophy, in recognition of his achievements, after the end of the full EuroLeague season.
 The award was established in the 2004–05 season, and is based on a voting process involving all EuroLeague head coaches.

 Gianluigi Porelli EuroLeague Executive of the Year

 The best CEO of the EuroLeague season wins the Gianluigi Porelli EuroLeague Executive of the Year award.
 The award was established starting with the 2004–05 season.

-EuroLeague Basketball Legends
+EuroLeague Legends

 EuroLeague Basketball Legends are a very distinct and small group of the very biggest EuroLeague stars, which are honored in recognition of their outstanding playing careers in the league.

 50 Greatest EuroLeague Contributors

 The 50 Greatest Contributors in EuroLeague history list, was chosen on February 3, 2008, by a panel of European basketball experts.
 It consisted of 35 players, 10 coaches, and 5 referees, and included other nominees for each category; all together 105 players, 20 coaches, and 12 referees were nominated.